hgs3896/ELE3021/docs/Scheduler-Design.md

 - Implementaion Details
   - Metadata for MLFQ
     - To implement MLFQ in xv6, add extra metadata fields into `struct proc`
+      - To save the size of proc struct, use lev for 28 bits and yield_by for 4 bits
     ```c
     struct proc { // in proc.h
         ...
         uint cticks;                 // a consumed tick count at the given level of the queue
+        uint yield_by :  4;          // if the process is yield by stride = 1, mlfq = 2
-        uint lev;                    // the level in MLFQ
+        uint lev      : 28;          // Level in MLFQ(0~NMLFQ), otherwise Stride Level
         ...
     };
     ```